 Treatment protocols like mini-IVF or in vitro maturation (IVM) cost less than a traditional IVF cycle because lower doses of ovarian stimulation fertility drugs are prescribed.
 Fertility treatment costs can be reduced if a patient partakes in a group IVF cycle (all IVF patients in the clinic cycle at the same times per year).

-For patients using donor eggs for their IVF cycle, they can save money by sharing a pool of donor eggs with other couples, and by using a frozen egg bank which allows the freedom to cycle on your own time as opposed to coordinating a cycle with your donor.
+For patients using donor eggs for their IVF cycle, they can save money by sharing a pool of donor eggs with other couples, or by using a frozen egg bank, which offers the freedom to cycle on your own time as opposed to coordinating a cycle with your donor.
 Consult your fertility doctor to find out which treatment is best for you.

 IVF Research Programs

 New York City is the home to many fertility clinics on the cutting edge of reproductive medicine research.
-Participating in an IVF research program can reduce the costs of fertility treatment, though you must understand the risks and benefits to participating in a research study.
+Participating in an IVF research program can reduce the costs of fertility treatment; however, it is important to understand the risks and benefits that are associated with participating in a research study.
 Clinical trials are strictly monitored by the federal government to ensure protection of human subjects.
 You may qualify for free or reduced cost fertility treatment if you meet the age and diagnosis requirements set forth in the research study protocol.
 For information on fertility research studies, visit clinicaltrials.gov.

 Standard Health Insurance

 As mentioned, New York is currently one of 15 states that mandate insurance coverage for fertility treatment; however, the degree of coverage varies depending on your employer’s policy and IVF is not included in the mandate.
 In New York, fertility patients between the ages of 21 and 44 are covered for surgeries and tests related to infertility, fertility drug costs, ultrasound, blood work, and IUI.
 You should talk to an insurance company representative and financial advisor at your fertility clinic to verify coverage.